darmado/attack-macOS/README.md

 ## Get started

-You can execute attack-macOS scripts from the command line via piped execution or disk.
-It depends on how what type of telemetry you need to produce.
+You can execute Attack-macOS scripts from the command line via piped execution or disk.
+It depends on what telemetry you need to produce.
 For example:

 ```sh
 curl -sSL https://raw.githubusercontent.com/darmado/attack-macOS/main/Discovery/accounts.sh | sh -s -- --help